Fieldnote-AID/Questline/README.md

 - **do not mark it complete in the opening**

 The opening should establish the first lead, not finish the first step.

-Questline works best when the rest of your memory setup stays lean.

 ### Plot Essentials
 Use for: